sean0262/meshy/README.md

-# meshy
+# Meshy
-Simple Meshstastic CLI Chat Client
+Meshy is a simple Meshstastic Console-based Chat Client